Keycorp KEY

 Spending Efficiency Over Time

 Time-varying analysis: A penalized spline model (GAM) tracks how the link between spending and revenue has evolved over 70 quarters.
 A falling elasticity means the company needs less incremental spending to sustain growth — a hallmark of operating leverage from platform scale, pricing power, or recurring-revenue streams.
-A rising elasticity suggests the company is becoming more spending-dependent.
+A rising elasticity means each percent of additional spending more readily drives revenue than before.

 Current SG&A elasticity: 1.1325x